strapi/documentation/docs/developer-docs/latest/developer-resources/content-api/integrations/laravel.md

 ## Conclusion

-Here is how to request your Collection Types in Strapi using PHP.
+Here is how to request your Collection Types in Strapi using Laravel.
 When you create a Collection Type or a Single Type you will have a certain number of REST API endpoints available to interact with.

 There is more documentation available in the [README](https://github.com/dbfx/laravel-strapi) or in the [PHP integration guide](/developer-docs/latest/developer-resources/content-api/integrations/php.html).